Wheellog/Companion.Garmin/README.md

 A WheelLog app for Garmin smartwatches

 This app is a rebuild from ground-up of an original Garmin app.
-I made this app to be with better UI, more options, and also settings sync from WheelLog app.
+I made this app to be with better UI, alarms working, and also settings sync from WheelLog app.

 Btw here is the original app repository on [GitHub](https://github.com/marccardinal/WheelLog-Garmin-ConnectIQ).